top of page

 • A white handkerchief in the left breast pocket is a classic detail.

-• A variations on Black Tie is to wear a velvet smoking jacket, usually navy blue, burgundy or dark green, with a black bow tie and dinner jacket trousers.
+• A variation on Black Tie is to wear a velvet smoking jacket, usually navy blue, burgundy, or dark green, with a black bow tie and dinner jacket trousers.

 Morning dress is also known as ‘ formal day dress’.
 The jacket is always referred to as a ‘morning coat’.